-Tax-deferred annuities are investment products typically offered by insurance companies.
+Tax-deferred annuities are long-term investment products typically offered by insurance companies.
 People purchase them either through an employer's retirement plan or independently through an insurance company or financial planner that works with a broker.
-Annuities are contracts that pay regular payments to provide income during retirement, and they come with a payment guarantee made by the issuing insurance company.
-If you've inherited an annuity, you may owe taxes on some or all of the proceeds, depending on what type of contract the original owner purchased.
+And they enable taxpayers to reduce their taxable income at the time of contribution and defer taxes until withdrawal time.

 What Does Tax-Deferred Mean?

 Once the original account owner or an heir starts taking distributions, whether in payments or in one lump sum, the money is taxed at the individual's regular tax rate.
 In some cases, if the tax-deferred annuity is non-qualified, no taxes are due on the principal portion when it's paid out.

-Taxation and Qualified Versus Non-Qualified Status
+Taxation and Qualified vs. Non-Qualified Status

 Annuities with a qualified status are taxed like an IRA, 401(k) or other retirement account.
 The account is funded with pre-tax dollars, and the annuity is usually purchased through a workplace retirement plan.
-Because qualified plans are funded with pre-tax dollars, both the principal and the growth must be taxed when taken out of the account upon the owner's retirement or a distribution to an heir.
+Because qualified plans are funded with pre-tax dollars, both the principal, and the growth must be taxed when taken out of the account upon the owner's retirement or a distribution to an heir.

-Non-qualified annuities carry this name because they do not qualify to receive pre-tax contribution dollars.
+So, when do you pay taxes on a non-qualified annuity?
+Here’s the thing: non-qualified annuities carry this name because they do not qualify to receive pre-tax contribution dollars.
 Account owners fund these annuities with after-tax dollars.
 These annuities are typically purchased outside of workplace retirement plans, through a financial planner or directly from an insurance company.

 If the owner of an annuity designates a spouse as beneficiary, the spouse can continue contributing and receiving tax-deferred growth, and receive the same tax treatment, as if he were the original account owner.
 However, non-spouse beneficiaries inheriting an annuity must take distribution of the funds, either in a lump sum or in payments.
 If the annuity was a qualified plan, a person inheriting the money pays regular tax on all of the cash.

-If the annuity was a non-qualified plan, meaning that it was funded with after-tax dollars, the person inheriting would pay tax only on the growth portion of the money.
+On the other hand, if the annuity was a non-qualified plan, meaning that it was funded with after-tax dollars, the person inheriting would pay tax only on the growth portion of the money.

 Choosing Periodic Distributions or a Lump Sum

 Additionally, when someone inherits an annuity, it's treated differently than some other investments that need to have their values updated, or "stepped up," as of the owner's date of death.
 If it's a non-qualified annuity, it does not receive any step-up in its basis upon the owner's death.